Which Airline in Turkey is better – Pegasus or Turkish Airlines?

 So, if I were to fly again…

 Turkish Airlines wins, hands down.
+That includes their low-cost subsidiary, Anadolujet, as well.
 The decision between Pegasus or Turkish Airlines is easy for me, and although I do look at prices, I would pay more to fly Turkish Airlines as they use an airport closer to me, allow more luggage and, as a nervous flyer, I found the whole experience much more pleasant.

 Turkish Airlines are a full-service airline, and it really shows even on the shortest flight.
-I found the new Istanbul Airport (IST) to be extremely efficient – and beautiful, although Sabiha Gökçen really isn’t bad.
+I found the new Istanbul Airport (IST) to be extremely efficient – and beautiful.
+I thought Sabiha Gökçen really isn’t bad, but my recent experience taught me otherwise.
 Both are approximately 35km and 1.5 hours by public transport away from central Istanbul.
-Both offer good bus shuttles into town, costing about 20 TL, and you can purchase and pay using the Istanbulcart for bus shuttles.
+Both offer good bus shuttles into town, costing about 40 TL, and you can purchase and pay using the Istanbulcart for bus shuttles.

-I found both airlines much better than reviews suggest and I like to stress this is just my personal experience on some rather straightforward flights to and inside Turkey.
+I found both airlines better than reviews suggest, although my recent Pegasus bad weather experience makes me want to avoid Pegasus Airlines in the future, especially if Anadolujet offers similarly priced tickets.
+I want to stress this is just my personal experience on some rather straightforward flights to and inside Turkey.

 One last word on Sustainability

-This trip was entirely self funded.
+This post was first written in December 2019 and updated in January 2022.
+All the trips mentioned were entirely self funded.
 I have received no monetary or non-monetary rewards for linking aside from some affiliate links.
 I will only review and recommend places that I have stayed in myself unless otherwise stated.
 You can trust me for the whole, unbiased truth.
 More details on my affiliate link policy are here.
-However, there are no affiliate links in this post.
+There are no affiliate links in this post.